mobizt/FirebaseJson/README.md

 For ESP8266 and ESP32, the library requires **ESP8266 Core SDK version 2.4.0 and above or ESP32 Core SDK version 1.0.2 and above**.

-For Arduino IDE, ESP8266/ESP32 Core SDK can be installed through **Boards Manager**.
+To install the ESP8266 Core SDK from Arduino IDE, ESP8266/ESP32 Core SDK can be installed through **Boards Manager**.

 For PlatfoemIO IDE, ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.

+For Teensy 3.x and Teensy 4.x, **[Teensyduino](https://www.pjrc.com/teensy/td_download.html)** was required and can be downloaded.